MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 Make sure to complete the following prerequisites:

 1. The first step is to acquire new Azure Local hardware from your original OEM.
 Always refer to your OEM-provided documentation when adding new node hardware for use in your system.
-1. Place the new physical node in the predetermined location, for example, a rack and cable it appropriately.
+1. Place the new physical node in the predetermined location, for example, a rack, and cable it appropriately.
 1. Enable and adjust physical switch ports as applicable in your network environment.

 #### Software prerequisites